Updated February 2023

 A lack of accountability can cause:

 According to the author and transformational leader Anne Loehr, 93% of employees don't understand what their organization is trying to accomplish.
 Additionally, 85% of leaders aren't defining what their employees should be working on.
 Lastly, 84% describe themselves "as 'trying but failing' or 'avoiding' accountability, even when employees know what to fix."
 Those numbers are staggering.
 Just addressing this issue can improve the productivity of your sales team.
-So why is there a lack of accountability?
+Let's take a minute to talk about how organizations get to this point.

 Four main areas can cause your sales team to not reach your expectations: